 Forsyth Library is a university partner in delivering accessible quality education and developing engaged global citizens and leaders.
 The faculty and staff in Forsyth Library are available to assist you throughout your time in the MLS program.
 The library offers several sources on-campus and online, which include: interlibrary loan, open educational resources, eLibraries, and scholarly article databases.
 It is highly recommended that you utilize these services throughout your time in the MLS program, particularly for information literacy and research processes.
 Learn more at www.fhsu.edu/library.
-To access library resources off-campus, visit Off campus access to Forsyth Library Resources.
+To access library resources off-campus, visit Off.campus.edu/library.
 A variety of search engines for academic research are found here.